c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 # DSC Configuration  Models

-There is two model of DSC:
+There are two model of DSC:

 ## Push Model
 Push mode refers to a user actively applying a configuration to a target node by calling the `Start-DscConfiguration` cmdlet.